EdgarFx/starter-hugo-academic/content/publication/bowg/index.md

 ---
-title: "Bag-of-Word-Groups (BoWG): A Robust Loop Closure Module for In-pipe Visual-Laser-Inertial SLAM"
+title: "Bag of Word Groups (BoWG): A Robust and Efficient Loop Closure Detection Method Under Perceptual Aliasing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here